-Assuming β is normally distributed and there is no closed form of the integral in equation (3), we simulate it by taking draws of β from the population density $f(\beta|\theta)$.
+Assuming $\beta$ is normally distributed and there is no closed form of the integral in Equation (3), we simulate it by taking draws of $\beta$ from the population density $f(\beta|\theta)$ .
 We employ the use of Halton draws that yield more accurate approximation compared to Antithetics draws (Ouma et al., 2021; Train, 2009).
-Models are estimated while allowing correlation of the taste parameters and assuming the parameters to be random and normally distributed with the exception of the price attribute.
-We also include an alternative specific constant (ASC) in the utility function to capture preference for the status quo option coded as unity if a farmer chooses the current practice of accessing the vaccine through the local government programs or private animal health practitioners (or no vaccination at all), and zero if any of the alternative experimental options of vaccination through the cooperative society was chosen.
-A negative coefficient of the ASC can be interpreted as a positive utility of vaccinating animals through the cooperative as opposed to the current practice.
+The models are estimated while allowing correlation of the taste parameters and assuming the parameters to be random and normally distributed with the exception of the price attribute.
+We also include an alternative specific constant (ASC) in the utility function to capture preference for the status quo option coded as unity if a farmer chooses the current practice of accessing the vaccine through the local government programmes or private animal health practitioners (or no vaccination at all), and zero if any of the alternative coefficient of the ASC can be interpreted as a positive utility of vaccinating animals through the cooperative as opposed to the current practice.